Raúl Castro: Retirement

 On 16 April 2021, the 8th Congress of the Communist Party of Cuba assembled for a four-day meeting, marking the start of Castro's final transfer of leadership and retirement from politics.
 Miguel Díaz-Canel was elected Castro's successor as First Secretary of the Communist Party on 19 April 2021.

-Castro makes occasional public appearances and speeches, most recently at the celebration of the 65th anniversary of the Cuban Revolution on 1 January 2024.
-Though officially retired, Raul Castro still retains a seat in the National Assembly and the title of Army General.
+Castro makes occasional public appearances and speeches, for instance at the celebration of the 65th anniversary of the Cuban Revolution on 1 January 2024.
+Though officially retired, Raúl Castro still retains a seat in the National Assembly and the title of Army General.
 He is also considered to wield great influence on affairs of state from behind the scenes.

+On 15 January 2026, 94-year-old Castro was present, alongside President Miguel Díaz-Canel, in a ceremony in Havana to pay tribute to 32 Cuban soldiers killed in the 2026 United States intervention in Venezuela.

+On 23 April 2026, Castro and five others were indicted (Sealed Indictment) by a U.S. Grand Jury in Miami, Florida, in connection of the 1996 shootdown of Brothers to the Rescue aircraft when a Cuban Air Force Mikoyan MiG-29UB shot down two unarmed Cessna 337 Skymaster aircraft operated by Brothers to the Rescue, an organization opposed to the Cuban government, killing four men on 24 February 1996.
+The indictment was unsealed and announced by the Acting U.S. Attorney General Todd Blanche on 20 May 2026.